Replacement Theology

 REFUTATION: It is true that language about Israel is sometimes used about the church.
 But applying it in a new setting does not cancel its original meaning.
 Take the example, given above, of 1 Peter 2:9, which does quote Exodus 19:6 to describe the church.
 Does Peter thereby imply that Israel will never attain that purpose?
 By no means.
 Many prophecies, such as Zechariah 2:10–12 and 8:20–23, picture a restored Israel that will fulfill the same description.
 In fact, Peter quotes such an example in his next verse (1 Peter 2:10).
 In it he applies to the mostly Gentile church the promise of Hosea 2:23 about Israel: Those who were “not a people” have become “the people of God.”
 It is obvious that Hosea used both expressions for what in his day was Israel of the future.
 Why should we think that applying them to us cancels that promise for Israel?

 Each passage describing the church in OT terms should be considered in context.
 For example, why was the Book of James addressed to “the twelve tribes”?
 Because in that early stage of the church nearly all believers were Jews.
 Who are “the Israel of God” in Galatians 6:16 and the “Jew who is one inwardly” in Romans 2:29?
-Probably both refer to believing Jews.
+Believing Jews, as you will see later.

 REFUTATION: If this argument could be sustained in every aspect, it would be strong for RT .
 But it cannot; the apostles did not teach a purely spiritual kingdom.
 I will deal with this subject later.